siigdev/MDSDassignment/README.md

 ## Model-Driven Software Development Project Assignment 1
 This features an internal domain specific language for defining state machines.
-The DSL is written in Python and includes a working metamodel of a microwave oven with an additional graphical user interface for convinience.
-The GUI is not yet fully functional yet, but provides some initial functionality.
-The program can also be run through Metamodel.py which prints out the states and transitions.
+The DSL is written in Python and includes a working metamodel of a microwave oven with an additional graphical user interface for convinience located in Gui.py.
+The program can also be run through Print.py which prints out the initialized states and transitions.

-### Syntax
+### DSL Syntax

 ```
 builder.